 Insurance companies who currently use a form of fraud detection software to detect fraudulent insurance claims are already on track for a crash course in anomaly detection software.
 Both software types operate the same way but produce different results.
 Just as fraud detection software picks up on flagged information to prevent fraud – anomaly detection software goes a step further and detects any abnormality within your company’s data that could pose a security threat.

 Predictive analytics software will serve as an overall network protection tool.
 This software offers a variety of individual applications that will be beneficial to the insurance industry.
 Predictive analytics software learns patterns of regular activity within an insurance company’s network by classifying activity as “acceptable” or “not acceptable”.
 This will allow real-time identification of an inconsistency within your company network and be able to determine if the inconsistency comes from a human’s action or possible malware.

 Then, to take the security of your insurance company to the next level there is enhanced visualization software for networks.
 This software combines the features of predictive analysis software and adds in a detailed user-interface that will enable cybersecurity teams to focus on individual threats and risks.
 This software also will relay in-depth information such as which computer within your company’s network was accessed by hackers and the type of malware they used.

 Next, we will highlight the steps that you can take to better protect the data of your company.

 If you feel the need to increase the level of security currently in place within your insurance company, in addition to best practices, you can choose to invest in Cyber Insurance.
 This will cover general liability for data breaches of sensitive information and should also include legal expenses, regulatory fines or penalties, ID theft repair, and notification expenses.

-As Appulate continues to be your leader in insurtech, be sure to follow us on all platforms and share relevant information like this to educate and empower other industry professionals as we do business digitally.
+As Appulate continues to be your leader in insurtech solutions, insurtech trends, and AMS integration – be sure to follow us on all platforms as we share information to educate and empower industry professionals who are doing business digitally.